 Tom Cribb was born on a hot summer’s day on 8 July 1781 in the township of Hanham situated about five miles from Bristol.
 Whether Hanham belonged to Gloucestershire or Somersetshire was in dispute and may have been one reason why Cribb eventually chose a life of contention and became England’s first uncontested champion of bare-knuckle boxing.

-When Cribb was 13, he moved to London, and under the tutelage of a relative he worked as a bell-hanger.
-However, he found the job boring and restrictive, “not exactly meeting his ideas, and being a strong athletic youth, he preferred an out-door calling.”
+The same year that Eliza de Feuillide‘s husband was guillotined in 1794 was the same year that 13-year-old Tom Cribb moved to London.
+Under the tutelage of a relative Cribb worked as a bell-hanger.
+However, he found the job boring and restrictive, “not exactly his ideas, and being a strong athletic youth, he preferred an out-door calling.”
 This led him to the wharves in Wapping where twice he was nearly deprived of his life, as indicated by the following events: